Tarow/cmdmark/README.md

 ## Shell Integration

-`cmdmark` will print the selected command.
+When accepting a selection, `cmdmark` will print the command.
 To put the selected command into the command line buffer, you can integrate cmdmark with your shell:

 ### Bash